 If you use the VWAP indicator in combination with price action or any other technical trading strategy, it can simplify your decision-making process to a certain extent.

 For example, when trading large quantities of shares, using the VWAP can ensure you are paying a fair price.

 Just remember, the VWAP will not cook your dinner and walk your dog.
-You need to make sound trade decisions on what the market is showing you at a particular point in time.
+You need to make sound trading decisions with what the market is showing you at any given moment.